Branch-depth: Generalizing tree-depth of graphs: Rank-depth and shrub-depth of simple graphs

 Thus, if $n$ is large enough, then $\frac{\varepsilon}{2}\log n>2$ and therefore $\ell \log \ell > \log n +2$.
 This completes the proof of the claim, thus showing that $\rd(P_n)\le \lceil \ell\rceil$ for sufficiently large $n$. \end{proof}

 There is an operation called the local complementation, that preserves the cut-rank function of a simple graph.
-For a simple graph $G$ and a vertex $v$, the \emph{local complementation} at $v$ is an operation to obtain a simple graph denoted by $G*v$ on the vertex set $V(G)$ such that two distinct vertices $x$, $y$ are adjacent in $G*v$ if and only if exactly one of the following conditions holds. \begin{enumerate}[(i)] \item Both $x$ and $y$ are neighbors of $v$ in $G$. \item $x$ and $y$ are adjacent in $G$. \end{enumerate} We say that two simple graphs are \emph{locally equivalent} if one is obtained from the other by a sequence of local complementations.
+For a simple graph $G$ and a vertex $v$, the \emph{local complementation} at $v$ is an operation to obtain a simple graph denoted by $G*v$ on the vertex set $V(G)$ from $G$ by removing edges between all adjacent pairs of neighbors of $v$ and adding edges between all non-adjacent pairs of neighbors of $v$.
+We say that two simple graphs are \emph{locally equivalent} if one is obtained from the other by a sequence of local complementations.
 It turns out that $G$ and $G*v$ share the identical cut-rank function, see Oum~\cite{Oum2004}.
 Thus if two simple graphs are locally equivalent, then they have the same rank-depth.

 In addition, it is easy to see that deleting vertices would never increase the rank-depth.
 We say that $H$ is a \emph{vertex-minor} of $G$ if $H$ is an induced subgraph of a simple graph locally equivalent to $G$.
 Thus we deduce the following lemma. \begin{LEM} If $H$ is a vertex-minor of $G$, then $\rd(H)\le \rd(G)$. \end{LEM}